Crime Files

 Timeline

-June 26 2008 Entwistle is formally sentenced to life in prison without the chance of parole
+Entwistle formally sentenced to life imprisonment without the possibility of parole